axieinfinity/ronin-documentation/docs/intro/whitepaper.md

 To prevent such attacks, we rely on a group of 11 trusted organizations, that are chosen by the community and Sky Mavis.
 As the trusted organizations take 11/21 slots in the validators set, the attackers cannot control the majority of the validators and take over the blockchains.

-## Bridge relayer
+## Bridge operator

-The bridge relayers take the responsibility of acknowledging deposit and withdrawal events to facilitate asset transfers between Ronin and other EVM-based chains.
-The bridge relayers have their own reward and slash system (see the “Rewarding” and “Slashing” sections).
+The bridge operators take the responsibility of acknowledging deposit and withdrawal events to facilitate asset transfers between Ronin and other EVM-based chains.
+The bridge operators have their own reward and slash system (see the “Rewarding” and “Slashing” sections).

-Each validator has the responsibility to maintain a bridge relayer.
-The validator who does not run the bridge relayer cannot claim its block rewards.
+Each validator has the responsibility to maintain a bridge operator.
+The validator who does not run the bridge operator cannot claim its block rewards.

 ## Rewarding